cosmos/cosmos-sdk/docs/spec/ibc/channels-and-packets.md

 ### 3.1 Background

-IBC uses an asynchronous message passing model that makes no assumptions about network synchrony.
+IBC uses a cross-chain message passing model that makes no assumptions about network synchrony.
 IBC *data packets* (hereafter just *packets*) are relayed from one blockchain to the other by external infrastructure.
 Chain _A_ and chain _B_ confirm new blocks independently, and packets from one chain to the other may be delayed or censored arbitrarily.
 The speed of packet transmission and confirmation is limited only by the speed of the underlying chains.

 The IBC protocol as defined here is payload-agnostic.
 The packet receiver on chain _B_ decides how to act upon the incoming message, and may add its own application logic to determine which state transactions to apply according to what data the packet contains.
 Both chains must only agree that the packet has been received and either accepted or rejected.